 Brick Canvas is pleased to offer this course, with a certified MBSR instructor, Tanji Wolfert.
 Participants will better understand the physiology of stress in the body and how to manage it through guided meditation and mindfulness practices.
 This will include gentle stretching, mindful yoga and group discussion with mindful communication.
 Experience enhanced peace of mind, as well as improved health and well-being through MBSR.

-Orientation: Meet the instructor and learn about the foundation and benefits of MBSR and decide if this series is a good fit for you.
+Introduction: Meet the instructor and learn about the foundation and benefits of MBSR and decide if this series is a good fit for you.

 Weeks One to Four: Becoming aware through mindfulness.
 Explore and understand the mind/body connection.
 Beginning with what is here.